Have you ever tried to become more flexible and hit a big plateau?

 You may feel like you’ve hit a plateau, but all is not lost.

-Instead of focusing soley on external improvements, a useful approach is to improve the internal quality of your stretching exercises.
+Instead of focusing solely on external improvements, a (potentially more) useful approach is to improve the internal quality of your stretching exercises.

 Changes in the quality of your breathing:

 Changes in the quality of your alignment:

 To sum this up… When things aren’t working out as planned on the outside, it may be time to look a littler deeper within yourself.